wp-plugins/6scan-backup/readme.txt

 These two items are all you need to fully restore your site on a clean server.

+= Is 6Scan Backup free? =

+According to our research, the average Wordpress site takes up 30-40MB compressed (50-70MB uncompressed) for the files, and under 1MB compressed for the database.
+6Scan Backup gives you a weekly backup of your files and database, each up to 100MB, absolutely free.
+This covers the vast majority of Wordpress sites.

+If your site is larger than 100MB, or you require more frequent backups, you may sign up for one of our premium plans, allowing you to backup up to 2GB, with daily backups and up to 30-day backup retention, allowing you to go back in time in case of a problem.

 = Can anybody else access my backups? =

 Our backups are securely stored such that only you can access your backups, using a special key created for you when you activate the plugin.